Intel’s i9 10900k Processor is an exceptionally powerful CPU.

 Best CPU Coolers for the Intel i9 10900k at Different Price Points

-As with anything else, the effectiveness and sophistication of CPU coolers mostly improves with increase in price.
+As with anything else, the effectiveness and sophistication of CPU coolers mostly improve with an increase in price.

 It doesn’t mean you have to break the bank to get a quality cooler.
 Of course, buying the most expensive cooler in the market doesn’t necessarily mean you are getting the best out there, but chances are higher that you’ll pick a better one (If you were to pick at random).